crazyobject/react-validation-formik-yup/README.md

 React validation using formik and yup.
 Simple sign up form example for reactjs form validation using formik and yup validator.

 This is a simple "User sign up form" developed in bootstrap. <br/>
-I have used <b>"Formik" open source library</b> for building and processing the form data in react application.<br/>
+I have used <b>"Formik" open source JavaScript library</b> for building and processing the form data in react application.<br/>
 <b>"Yup" schema builder</b> is used for value parsing and validation.<br/><br/>

 ## Live app on stackblitz<br/>